RakibulRanak/github-stats_apache-crawler/activities/README.md

 environments_url = https://api.github.com/repos/{user}/{repo}/environments

-None of the API provides metaData of the count, so we can simply get the lenght of the response.
+None of the API provides metaData of the count.
+We iterate over the paginatated api untill there is no data and increment the count.

+Btw, there is an efficient way to do this.
+Response provide a Link header with the last page link.
+We could extract the page number from the header with a regex.
+And directly visit the last page to get the count of response of the last page.
+For all the other page, we could simply sum up as `count += (total page - 1) * page size` without visiting.

 For details : https://docs.github.com/en/rest/